OfficeDev/office-js-docs-pr/docs/develop/persisting-add-in-state-and-settings.md

 [!include[information about the common API](../includes/alert-common-api-info.md)]

 Office Add-ins are essentially web applications running in the stateless environment of a browser control.
-As a result, your add-in may need to persist data to maintain the continuity of certain operations or features across sessions of using your add-in.
+When in use, your add-in may need to persist data to maintain the continuity of certain operations or features across sessions.
 For example, your add-in may have custom settings or other values that it needs to save and reload the next time it's initialized, such as a user's preferred view or default location.
 To do that, you can:

 - Use members of the Office JavaScript API that store data as either:
   - Name/value pairs in a property bag stored in a location that depends on add-in type.